Why are you called Kairos?

 What about money and giving?

 Kairos is supported financially through regular giving by those who participate in Kairos.
-We are also supported by the Diocese of Ripon who pay for the stipend of the leader.
+We are also supported by the Diocese of Leeds who pay for the stipend of the leader.
 Our aim is to become self-sustaining.

 Giving – we encourage all those who follow Jesus to give from their income according to how God calls them.

 Common Purse.
 One central fund – Jesus functioned from a common purse and so do we.
 From this common purse can come the financial support for mission.

 All.
 All should contribute on the basis of how God has blessed them, and then all have equal access to the common purse as their missional needs arise.

 Tithes & Offerings.
 We believe in giving by Tithes (guideline 10% of our income, regular and planned) to Kairos and Offerings (giving as part of worship, generous & regular).

 Standing order forms are available from the Kairos Office and Gift Aid envelopes are provided at Gatherings.

 What is a Bishop’s Mission Order?

 BMO’s are a means for a Bishop to legally recognise a mission initiative that will lead to a new Christian community – a fresh expression of church.
 Since Kairos operates across parish boundaries it is a way of enabling Kairos to have a recognised place amongst all the different expressions of church.